Kathleen J. Waites

 Philadelphia native, former nun, scholar, author, public speaker, and emeritus professor at Nova Southeastern University in Fort Lauderdale, FL.

-Social justice themes emerge in the author’s creative writing.
-They are also evidenced in her academic writing—published in scholarly books and journals—which explores the representation of sex and gender in literary and visual media texts.
-She earned a doctorate in English and Women’s Studies at the University of Nebraska-Lincoln, an MA in English at Villanova University and bachelor’s degree in English and Communication Arts from Holy Family University in Philadelphia.
-In her three-plus decade career at the Halmos College of Arts and Sciences at Nova Southeastern University in Fort Lauderdale, FL, she was three times awarded Distinguished Professor of the year.
+I earned my Ph.D in English at the University of Nebraska-Lincoln, an MA in English at Villanova University and bachelor’s degree in English and Communication Arts from Holy Family University in Philadelphia.
+In my three-plus decade career at the Halmos College of Arts and Sciences at Nova Southeastern University in Fort Lauderdale, FL, I was three times awarded Distinguished Professor of the year.

-The author’s foray into creative writing began with her memoir, Particular Friendships: A Convent Memoir.
-It was named one of the featured books of the year by the Broward County Library’s Literary Feast, 2007, alongside the works of notable authors John Dickerson, Ishmael Beah, and Adriana Trigiani, among others.
+Social justice themes emerge in my scholarly as well as my creative writing.
+My memoir, Particular Friendships: A Convent Memoir, was named one of the featured books of the year by the Broward County Library’s Literary Feast, 2007 alongside the works of notable authors John Dickerson, Ishmael Beah, and Adriana Trigiani, among others.
 At the request of NSU undergraduate students, she delivered her “Last Lecture: Stories and Self-Reflection” the text of which appears in NSU’s Quadrivium. (https://nsuworks.nova.edu/quadrivium/vol1/iss1/10/).